MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 and a Plookup lookup table as two options for range and non-negativity checks.
-Noir sidesteps needing either, because its native `u64` type is already range-checked and its arithmetic already fails witness generation on underflow -- the property those gadgets exist to simulate is just built into the language there.
+Noir sidesteps needing either, because its native `u64` type is already range-checked and its arithmetic already fails witness generation on underflow, the property those gadgets exist to simulate is just built into the language there.
 Rust's `ark_bn254::Fr` field elements have no such property: subtraction wraps around the field modulus silently, so nothing stops a malicious prover from